ORNL/PRESTO/README.md

 ## Summary
 This package includes functions for:
 - Defines reliability, confidence, and similarity score.
+- Modular solution so new privacy preservation algorithms or privacy preservation library can be easily integrated.
 - Determines the best algorithm, privacy loss, confidence interval, reliability using Bayesian Optimization.
 - Recommends the best privacy preservation algorithms for a given dataset and user requirements.
 - Calculate the privacy-utility, similarity and reliability score.